-On hot summer days, the scorching heat of the mighty sun can cause enclosed spaces to heat up excessively, and parked vehicles in open and unshaded spaces are on top of the list.
-Apart from your children and pets, avoid storing these things in your car as they can potentially cause hazards to your health and safety.
+During blistering summer days, the intense heat from the powerful sun can lead to soaring temperatures inside enclosed spaces, with parked vehicles in open and unshaded areas being particularly susceptible.
+Beyond safeguarding your children and pets, refrain from leaving these items in your car, as they may pose potential risks to your health and safety.

 Electronics – be it mobile phones, tablets, laptops, cameras, or flash drives – should not be left inside hot vehicles.
 If stored in places with a temperature of 90 degrees Fahrenheit or higher (⩾90 °F), that can damage their mechanisms, battery, or worse, explode.